outmoded/hapijs.com/lib/tutorials/cookies.md

 {
     config: {
         state: {
-            parse: true, // parse and store in request.cookies
+            parse: true, // parse and store in request.state
             failAction: 'error' // may also be 'ignore' or 'log' }
     }